ipselium/nsfds2/README.md

 ## Known Bugs

 * Mean flows are not yet fully supported.
-* When using Curvilinear meshes, PML, viscous flux, and moving boundaries are not properly calculated.
+* Curvilinear geometries are still experimental : PML, viscous flux, and moving boundaries are not properly calculated.
 Be careful with the validity of the results !